Merry we meet - Merry we meet - Merry we meet

 Weeks before Halloween would see lines of people queuing outside the door and often down the street, so much so that Jody started hiring street entertainers to cater to their patient customers.
 Such was the carnival atmosphere created that people would wait for hours just to see the wonders the small place beheld, and if they were lucky, they might even have a chance to peer into the future with a Cabot Witch.

 But as the turn of the century approached, Jody decided the old shop had run its course and was no longer large enough to contain them.
 She also felt a profound sense of change and a need for a new direction.
-After considerable consultation with ‘those that be’, she elected to close the doors on Crow Haven Corner and shift her focus to Outreach and Spiritual Counselling.
-Jody then launched her own new store called ‘Practical Magic: A Victorian Spirit Parlour’, it is situated at 190 Essex Street in Salem (Tel – (978) 745-8883).
+After considerable consultation with ‘those that be’, she elected to close the doors on Crow Haven Corner and shift her focus to Outreach and Spiritual Counseling.
+Jody then launched her own new store called ‘Practical Magic: A Victorian Spirit Parlor’, it is situated at 190 Essex Street in Salem (Tel – (978) 745-8883).
 In the new shop she has a ‘spirit room’ where she conducts private psychic readings, while in the main store she offers a dazzling array of Victorian mystical treasures and magical accessories.

 Much had she learned from her mother Laurie, who continues to teach and write and has even opened a new shop in competition.
 But while each now walks two close but separate paths there is no animosity between them.
 Each has taken what they have learned from the past and planted new seeds in Salem.
 So the Cabot family tradition of witchcraft and magic continues, and long may it do so.

-The Encyclopedia of Witches &Witchcraft - by Rosemary Ellen Guiley.
+The Encyclopedia of Witches & Witchcraft - by Rosemary Ellen Guiley

 First published on the 04th March 2007, 18:22:05 © George Knowles